-Most permit are found as singles or in small groups on the flats and bars throughout the atoll, although we also frequently see larger schools of permit tailing in shallow water.
-Most of our permit fishing is done from a poled skiff but there is also excellent wade fishing for permit on our ocean-side flats.
+Most permits is found as singles or in small groups on the flats and bars throughout the atoll, although we also frequently see larger schools of permit tailing in shallow water.
+Most of our permit fishing is done from a poled skiff but there is also excellent wade fishing for a permit on our ocean-side flats.

-Tarpon are perhaps the ultimate challenge of saltwater fly fishing.
-Although there are always some resident tarpon to be found, our migratory tarpon season extends from mid-April to October.
-Tarpon inhabit the creeks, channels and lagoons of the Atoll and most tarpon jumped are 60-90 pounds, with some fish in the 100-150 pound range and occasional monsters approaching 200 pounds.
+Tarpon is perhaps the ultimate challenge of saltwater fly fishing.
+Although there is always some resident tarpon to be found, our migratory tarpon season extends from mid-April to October.
+Tarpon inhabits the creeks, channels and lagoons of the Atoll and most tarpon jumped are 60-90 pounds, with some fish in the 100-150 pound range and occasional monsters approaching 200 pounds.

 Along the reef, wading anglers can take snappers and jacks by casting deceiver patterns or poppers into the surf.
 Spending some time during your stay at Turneffe “chasing” other species is always fun and usually rewarding.